0xAHA/nature-remo/README.md

 ⚠️ **Note**: YAML configuration is deprecated.
 Please use the UI configuration method instead.

-If you have existing YAML configuration, you will see a persistent notification suggesting to remove it.
-To migrate:

-1. Remove the Nature Remo configuration from your `configuration.yaml`
+If you have existing YAML configuration, it will be automatically imported.
+You will see a persistent notification suggesting to remove the following YAML configuration from you configuration.yaml.
-2. Add the integration through the UI as described above

 ```yaml
 # Example of legacy YAML configuration (not recommended)